z0w1non/Noz/README.md

 This `let` syntax is implemented by the class template argument deduction (since C++17).

-## Stringize
+## String concatenation
 Using Noz::String as the left-hand-side or right-hand-side operand of `operator +` , you can stringize any types and concatenate them.
-The constuctor of Noz::String is used to stringize other types.
+The constuctor of `Noz::String` can be used to convert other types to the strings.
 ```
 Noz::String a = "foo";
 Noz::String b = a + 1;
 Noz::String c = 1 + a;
-Noz::String d = Noz::String(1);
 ```

 ## String behaves like a value type
-Noz::String references a constant string and provides the value semantics like the String type in Java.
+`Noz::String` has `std::shared_ptr<const std::string>`, which is the pointer to the **constant** string, and provides the value semantics such as the `String` type in Java.
-In many cases, you do not need to use the `const` qualifier to the arguments of type Noz::String.
+In many cases, developers do not need to use the `const` qualifier to the arguments of type `Noz::String`.
-Noz::String can be used in the same way as premitive types such as int or bool.
-The copy constructor and the copy assignment operator of Noz::String is executed quickly because it is implemented with copying of a std::shared_ptr.
+`Noz::String` can be used in the same way as primitive types such as int or bool.
+The copy constructor and the copy assignment operator of `Noz::String` are executed quickly because it is implemented with the copy assignment operator of the `std::shared_ptr<const std::string>`.
 ```
 void print(Noz::String b) {
     b = "bar";